MCruces-fz/TRISTAN-journey-simulation/README.md

         table, which is specified by user in config.json > tables > print/ export.
         All the codes are explained on Aires Users Guide).
         * *18364-0000.sry*: Aires summary of the simulation.
+        * *18364-000.grdpcles*: File with large compressed data about the simulation.
+        * *18364-000.dat*: Chosen data uncompressed from *18364-000.grdpcles* by the
+        fortran program *grdpcles_reader.f* located in ROOT_DIR.
         * ...
 Other files explained on the Aires Users Guide.
     + ***18365-0600***: Year 2018, Day Of the Year 365, Time 6h 00 mins
         * *18364-0000.inp*